m-nelly/DotFiles/README.md

 # Configuration Files For Various Linux Apps
 ## System Info
-OS: Arch
+OS: Arch/NixOS
-Window Manager: Hyprland
+Window Manager: GNOME/Hyprland
-Display Manager: SDDM
+Display Manager: GDM
-Terminal: Kitty
+Terminal: Alacritty/Kitty
+Multiplexer: Tmux
 Status Bar: Waybar

 ## Software
-Browser: Vivaldi
+Browser: Vivaldi/Firefox
 Notes: Obsidian
-IDE: Code - OSS
+IDE: NeoVim

 ## Misc
-Color scheme is based on the Ayu theme and key bindings are supposed to be semi-consistent with defaults for XFCE/Windows.
+Keybindings stick closely to the defaults for compatibility with workflows I don't manage.
+I use multiple color schemes to give each system a different look and feel.
+I generally stick to Gruvbox or Ayu for professional applications and TokyoNight, Dracula, or Catppuccin for personal things.